Page loading ... Please wait.

 Printer Friendly Page

-Now, while you don't have to line your muffin pan with paper bake cups, who doesn't like to peel back the paper to see what surprise lies beneath.
-And, for the baker, they make the cupcakes easy to release from the pan and clean up a breeze.
-When I found this yellow cupcake recipe in Baking Illustrated by the Editors of Cook's Illustrated Magazine, I immediately knew it was a keeper.
+While you don't have to line your cupcake pan with paper liners, they do make the cupcakes easy to release from the pan and clean up is a breeze.
+When I found this Yellow Cupcake recipe in Baking Illustrated by the Editors of Cook's Illustrated Magazine, I immediately knew it was a keeper.
 This cake batter is unusual in that you simply 'dump' all the dry ingredients into your mixer, then all the wet ingredients (all at room temperature), and beat them together.
 That is it.
-The result is a dense and moist yellow cupcake that is perfect especially when frosted.
-There are many types of frosting you could use to ice these cupcakes.
-Confectioners Frosting would be nice, but this time I decided that a rich and creamy chocolate fudge frosting was what I wanted.
+The result is a wonderfully dense and moist yellow cupcake.

-Yellow Cupcakes: Preheat oven to 350 degrees F (177 degrees C) and lightly butter or line 12 muffin cups with paper liners.
+Yellow Cupcakes: Preheat your oven to 350 degrees F (180 degrees C) and lightly butter or line 12 muffin cups with paper liners.

 Yellow Cupcakes: